Type 1 diabetes may also be known by a variety of other names, including the following:

 The exact cause of type 2 diabetes is unknown.
 However, there does appear to be a genetic factor which causes it to run in families.
 Although a person can inherit a tendency to develop type 2 diabetes, it usually takes another factor, such as obesity or physical inactivity, to bring on the disease.

-Type 2 diabetes may be prevented or delayed by following a program to eliminate or reduce risk factors--particularly losing weight and increasing exercise.
+Type 2 diabetes may be prevented or delayed by following a program to eliminate or reduce risk factors--particularly losing weight (as little as 5 to 10 percent) and increasing exercise (30 minutes a day, 5 days a week).
 Information gathered by the Diabetes Prevention Program, sponsored by the National Institutes of Health and the ADA, continues to study this possibility.

 Frequent infections that do not heal easily